bellingcat/auto-archiver/README.md

 4. **Formatter** creates a report from all the archived content (HTML, PDF, ...)
 5. **Database** knows what's been archived and also stores the archive result (spreadsheet, CSV, or just the console)

-To check all available steps (which archivers, storages, databses, ...) exist check the [example.orchestration.yaml](example.orchestration.yaml).

-The great thing is you configure all the workflow in your `orchestration.yaml` file which we advise you put into a `secrets/` folder and don't share it with others because it will contain passwords and other secrets.
+To setup an auto-archiver instance, instance, create an `orchestration.yaml` which contains the workflow you would like.
+We advise you put this file into a `secrets/` folder and do not share it with others because it will contain passwords and other secrets.

 The structure of orchestration file is split into 2 parts: `steps` (what **steps** to use) and `configurations` (how those steps should behave), here's a simplification:
 ```yaml